 If you’d prefer to “outsource” this completely, our friends at richtiggutbewerben can help, especially if you’re applying for jobs in German!

 Another important part of the German application are the attachments.
 The attachment includes recommendation letters, graduation certificates or certificates of further education.
 Where possible, you should include a document for every station of your CV to verify it and to give the employer the possibility to get more information about it.

 A common trait of the English job application is the listing of references.
 By adding the names as well as the contact details of mentors, former bosses or other important people who can provide your future employer with information, you give them the opportunity to check what you have written down in your cover letter as well as your CV and ask specific questions.
 In German job applications, this list is replaced by a reference letter, known as a Zeugnis in German, which you as the individual usually receive from HR upon leaving an employer.

-	I have had 3 different jobs since I moved to Germany and my personal experience has been that I have had to chase after my Zeugnis each time.
+I have had 3 different jobs in Germany and my personal experience has been that I have had to chase after my Zeugnis each time.
 Don’t automatically expect them to be given to you!

 Also, even if you leave the company by mutual consent, it is common for a reference to be given, so don’t be afraid to ask.
 Only in cases where someone is fired for gross misconduct is a reference normally refused.